bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 Widgets
-   User interface elements outside of a Bokeh plot such as sliders, drop down menues, buttons, etc. Events and updates from widgets can inform additional computations, or cause Bokeh plots to update.
+   User interface elements outside of a Bokeh plot such as sliders, drop down menus, buttons, etc. Events and updates from widgets can inform additional computations, or cause Bokeh plots to update.
 See :ref:`userguide_interaction` for examples and information.